 Students in the fourth year or over, who satisfy the requirements for embarking on a graduation thesis, are to be assigned as requested.
-How adjustments are made in relation to assignment is explained to the applicable students at

-February to April for students who are to be assigned to the research laboratory and to the program.
+How adjustments are made in relation to assignment is explained to the applicable students at a briefing held in advance.
+A briefing session about research topics or an open laboratory is held around the time from February to April for students who are to be assigned to the research laboratory and to the program.